Batch Processing in Paraview¶

 Render(view)

-Once you have setup the rendered view, you can save the image to disk.
-It is good practice to specify the image resolution explicitly as we have done here.
-This allows arbitrary sized images to be created.
-In the following code we are also preserving the aspect ratio of the rendering view window and outputing a large image with a width of 1080 pixels.
+Once you have set up the rendered view, you can save the image to disk.
+It is good practice to specify the image resolution explicitly, as we have done here.
+This allows arbitrary-sized images to be created.
+In the following code, we are preserving the aspect ratio of the rendering view window, and outputing a large image with a width of 1080 pixels.
 This approach will help avoid upscaling low resolution images.
-Instead we will have larger images which will get down sampled when embedded in presentations or reports.
+Instead we will have larger images which will get downsampled when embedded in presentations or reports.

 # Specify the output size of the images